Lucas Cini

-Lucas Bradley Falcão Cini (born October 21, 1999), or simply known as Lucas Falcão or Lucas Cini, is a Brazilian footballer who plays as a forward for Greek Super League 2 side Irodotos.
+Lucas Bradley Falcão Cini (born 21 October 1999), known as Lucas Falcão or Lucas Cini, is a Brazilian footballer who plays as a forward for Veikkausliiga club Haka.

 Career

 Cini joined United Soccer League side Portland Timbers 2 after spending time with the Portland Timbers academy.
 His first appearance came on 5 May 2017 vs. Seattle Sounders FC 2.
 In total, however, he only made two appearances for Timbers 2.

-He then joined Spanish side CD Estepona FS in the winter of 2019.
+He then joined Spanish sixth-tier side CD Estepona FS in the winter of 2019.

 On 28 June 2019, he joined Regionalliga side FC Viktoria Berlin.
 He made ten league appearances for Viktoria Berlin in the shortened 2020–21 season, and scored three goals.
 In the shortened season, Viktoria Berlin won all 11 of their games and won promotion to the 3.
 Liga.

+After stints in Greek second-tier with Irodotos, Swedish third-tier with Oskarshamns AIK and in Croatia with Šibenik, he signed with Finnish Veikkausliiga club Haka in January 2025.